 In addition to being a USSF licensed coach, McAlister brings seven years of professional playing experience to the Bronco program (1991-97), and in 1995, he was a member of the U.S. National Futsal Team.
 He was also a member of the Major Soccer League champion San Diego Sockers in 1992.

 Between 1991 and `94, McAlister spent his off-season coaching goalkeepers on both the men's and women's teams San Diego State University.
-He also served as head coach for a variety of youth club teams during his time as a professional player.
+He also serves as head coach for a variety of youth club teams during his time as a professional player.
 Since 1997, McAlister has been a summer camp instructor at Santa Clara.

 McAlister has also served as the head goalkeeper coach for the Olympic Development Program West Region and as an assistant with U.S. Soccer National Youth Teams.